 - Q1.
-Will a taxable person be eligible to opt for composition scheme only for one out of 3 branches, duly registered? - Ans.
-No. Composition scheme would become applicable for all the business verticals / registrations which are separately held by the person with same PAN. - Q2.
-Can composition scheme be availed if the taxable person has inter-State inward supplies? - Ans.
+Will a taxable person be eligible to opt for composition scheme only for one out of three branches, duly registered? - Ans.
+No. The Composition scheme would become applicable for all the business verticals/ registrations which are separately held by the person with same PAN. - Q2.
+Can the Composition scheme be availed if the taxable person has inter-State inward supplies? - Ans.
 Yes.
-Composition scheme is applicable subject to the condition that the taxable person does not engage in making inter-State outward supplies (subject to Notification No. 2/2019-Central Tax (Rate) dated 07th March, 2019), while there is no restriction on making any inter-State inward supplies. - Q3.
-Can the taxable person under composition scheme claim input tax credit? - Ans.
-No. Taxable person under composition scheme is not eligible to claim input tax credit. - Q4.
+The Composition scheme is applicable subject to the condition that the taxable person does not engage in making inter-State outward supplies (subject to Notification No. 2/2019-Central Tax (Rate) dated 07th March, 2019), while there is no restriction on making any inter-State inward supplies. - Q3.
+Can the taxable person under Composition scheme claim input tax credit? - Ans.
+No. The Taxable person under Composition scheme is not eligible to claim input tax credit. - Q4.
 Can the customer who buys from a taxable person who is under the composition scheme claim composition tax as input tax credit? - Ans.
-No. customer who buys goods from taxable person who is under composition scheme is not eligible for composition input tax credit. - Q5.
+No. A customer who buys goods from taxable person who is under composition scheme is not eligible for composition input tax credit. - Q5.
 Can composition tax be collected from customers? - Ans.
 No. The taxable person under composition scheme is restricted from collecting tax. - Q6.
 What is the threshold for opting to pay tax under the composition scheme? - Ans.
-The threshold for composition scheme is up to 1.50 crores of aggregate turnover in the preceding financial year. - Q7.
-How to compute 'aggregate turnover' to determine eligibility for composition scheme? - Ans.
-The methodology to compute aggregate turnover is given in Section 2(6).
-However, since composition scheme is applicable only to suppliers making intra-State supplies, 'aggregate turnover' means 'Value of all taxable supplies (excluding the value of inward supplies on which tax is payable by a person on reverse charge basis), exempt supplies (except interest income as discussed above), exports of goods or services or both or
+The threshold for composition scheme is up to ₹ 1.50 crores of aggregate turnover in the preceding financial year and 75 lakhs in case of specific category of states. - Q7.
+How to compute 'aggregate turnover' to determine the eligibility for composition scheme? - Ans.
+The methodology to compute aggregate turnover is given in section 2(6).
+However, since the composition scheme is applicable only to suppliers making intra-State supplies, 'aggregate turnover' means 'Value of all taxable supplies (excluding the value of inward supplies on which tax is payable by a person on reverse charge basis), exempt supplies (except interest income as discussed above), exports of goods or services or both or inter-State supplies of a person having the same PAN (i.e., across India) excluding CGST, IGST, SGST, UGST and cess. - Q8.
+What does the term "person having the same PAN" mean? - Ans.
+"Person having the same PAN" means all the units across India having the same PAN as is issued under the Income Tax Law.

-- inter-State supplies of a person having the same PAN (i.e., across India) excluding CGST, IGST, SGST, UGST and cess. - Q8.
-What does a person having the same PAN mean? - Ans.
-"Person having the same PAN" means all the units across India having the same PAN as is issued under the Income Tax Law. - Q9.
-What are the penal consequences if a taxable person is not eligible for payment of tax under the Composition scheme? - Ans.
-Taxable person who is not eligible for the said scheme, could be imposed penalty as determined under Section 73 or 74. - Q10.
-What happens if a taxable person who has opted to pay taxes under the composition scheme crosses the threshold limit of '1.50 crores during the year? - Ans.
-In such case, from the day the taxable person crosses the threshold, the permission granted earlier is deemed to stand withdrawn, and he shall be liable to pay taxes under the regular scheme i.e. Section 9, from such day.
+- Q9.
+What are the penal consequences if a taxable person is not eligible for payment of tax under the composition scheme? - Ans.
+A Taxable person, who is not eligible for the said scheme, could, besides regular tax, be made liable to penalty as determined under sections 73 or 74. - Q10.
+What happens if a taxable person who has opted to pay taxes under the composition scheme crosses the threshold limit of ₹ 1.50 crores during the year? - Ans.
+In such case, from the day, the taxable person crosses the threshold, the permission granted earlier is deemed to be withdrawn and he shall be liable to pay taxes under the regular scheme i.e., section 9, from such day.

-10.6 RELEVANT CASE LAWS
+10.6 Relevant Case Law